Internal martial arts, theatricality, Chinese religion, and The Golden Elixir.

 Heat or Ice

-/Many people think sitting in an ice bath after a workout is a good way to train.
+Many people think sitting in an ice bath after a workout is a good way to train.
 Most people who would be reading my blog know that Chinese medicine almost never uses ice.

 Cleaning and scrubbing the surface of your body every time you sweat is really important to maintaining good muscle and joint quality.
 This is why internal martial artists, especially when they get older, try not to sweat most of the time.
-If at the end of your practice you aren't near water and a place where you can be naked, at least towel off and change some of your clothes.
+If at the end of your practice you aren't near water and a place where you can be naked, at least towel off and

 A short little dip in hot water, a one minute ice massage after a sprain, fine; Don't make a habit of it.